-The PAS allotment may be used flexibly in accordance with the recipient's preferences and personal schedule and OAAS's documentation requirements when the following guidelines are met:
+The PAS allotment may be used flexibly in accordance with the recipient's preferences and personal schedule and OAAS's documentation requirements when the following guidelines are met.

-- The approved allocation must be used in accordance with the recipient's preferences within a single, specific prior authorization period. - Unused portions of the prior authorized allocation may not be saved or borrowed from one prior authorized period to another. - Total hours used may not exceed the prior authorized period amount. - Variations from the approved POC in accordance with the recipient's preference must be documented by the direct service worker on the designated service log.
-(See Section 7.8 Record Keeping) - The need for paid support/assistance with particular tasks/services, without assignment of specific time per task, must be documented in the approved POC.
+- The approved allocation must be used in accordance with the recipient's preferences within a single, specific prior authorization period. - Unused portions of the prior authorized allocation may not be saved or borrowed from one prior authorized period to another. - Total hours used may not exceed the prior authorized period amount. - Variations from the approved POC in accordance with the recipient's preference must be documented by the direct service/support worker (DSW) on the designated service log.
+(See Section 7.7 Record Keeping of this manual chapter) - The need for paid support/assistance with particular tasks/services, without assignment of specific time per task, must be documented in the approved POC.

-Supervision or Assistance with Activities of Daily Living
+Supervision or Assistance with ADLs